New treatments for baldness range from platelet rich plasma to micro tattoos that mimic the appearance of a short buzz cut

 Arthur explained that when platelets from the patient’s blood are activated, their growth factors “make our cells think they’re young again.”

-PRP is injected into the scalp to help hair transplants achieve better results.
-PRP also is applied directly to the scalp to reduce further hair loss.
-These high-end treatments to restore lost hair, is offered by high-end, yet reasonably priced doctors at smp clinic Melbourne
+PRP injections to the scalp may help hair transplants achieve better results.
+PRP is also applied directly to the scalp to reduce further hair loss.
+These high-end treatments to restore lost hair, is offered by high-end, yet reasonably priced doctors at smp clinic Melbourne.
+You can hop over to these guys if you’re interested on Platelet Rich Plasma (PRP) and Hair Loss Treatment.

 “As we get older, the growth cycle speeds up so that our hair is a shorter, wispier hair,” Arthur said.
 “It’s finer and sometimes lighter in color.
 We want to make the existing hair follicles to produce a much better quality hair.”